Chicago Board of Trade Building: Renovation and 21st century

 In 2005, the building underwent an extensive $20 million renovation directed by Chicago architect Gunny Harboe, whose restoration work included Loop landmarks the Rookery Building and Reliance Building.
 The project included restoration of the main lobby to emphasize the design features of the art deco era, elevator modernization, façade renovation and cleaning, and the continued renovation of upper floor corridors and hallways.
 Though impractically small for modern use, mailboxes in the lobby were restored to their original condition to follow the theme of vertical lines found throughout the complex.
 An improved electrical infrastructure, with ten main feeds from seven different Commonwealth Edison electrical substations, was added in addition to redundant cooling systems and upgraded telecommunications capabilities.

 An image of the original 1883 Board of Trade building (left), in this image, two statues stand above the door depicting 'Industry' and 'Agriculture'.
 On the right are the Industry and Agriculture statues from the 1883 Board of Trade building on display next to the current building.

 When the old CBOT building was demolished in 1929, two 4.5 ST 12 ft tall gray granite statues of classically styled goddesses were moved from the second floor ledge above the main entrance into the gardens of the 500 acre estate of Arthur W. Cutten, a wheat and cotton speculator who went bankrupt during the Great Depression.
 One goddess represents agriculture and is shown standing with wheat and leaning on a cornucopia.
 The other represents industry and appears with the bow of a ship and an anvil.
 The statues were found in 1978 near Glen Ellyn, Illinois by the Forest Preserve District of DuPage County, on land acquired from Cutten's estate.
 After being displayed in a parking lot at Danada Forest Preserve for several years, both were returned to the CBOT building's plaza and rededicated on June 9, 2005.

 In September 2011, the intersection of LaSalle Street and Jackson Boulevard in front of the building became the headquarters for the Occupy Chicago protest movement.
-On April 23, 2013, the CME Group sold the north and south towers of the building at 141 W. Jackson Blvd. for $151.5 million to a joint venture between GlenStar Properties LLC and USAA Real Estate Co.
-The CME will retain ownership of the smaller east building at 333 S. LaSalle St. CME signed a 15-year lease for the 150000 sqft it occupies in the two towers.
+On April 23, 2013, the CME Group sold the north and south towers of the building at 141 West Jackson Boulevard for $151.5 million to a joint venture between GlenStar Properties LLC and USAA Real Estate Company.
+The CME retained ownership of the smaller east building at 333 South LaSalle Street.
+CME signed a 15-year lease for the 150000 sqft it occupies in the two towers.